Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-tos-overview.md

 ### Additional macOS requirement: enable input monitoring

-macOS developers must enable input monitoring in order to interact with a YubiKey's OTP application.
-This is because the YubiKey acts as a keyboard, and the SDK needs to be able to "monitor" it in order to interact with it.
+Developers working with the SDK on macOS must enable input monitoring in order to interact with a YubiKey's OTP application.
+The YubiKey acts as a keyboard, and the SDK needs to be able to "monitor" it in order to interact with it.
 If you do not enable it, the SDK will throw an exception when trying to create an instance of the OtpSession class:

 ![Exception thrown when trying to create OtpSession instance](../../images/input-monitoring-error.png "Exception thrown when trying to create an OtpSession instance")